KLayout-PEX Documentation

 3 Supporting new PDKs

-For every supported PDK, a KPEX technology definition is required, as well as customized PEX-“LVS” scripts.
+For every supported PDK2, a KPEX technology definition is required, as well as customized PEX-“LVS” scripts.

 The KPEX technology definition format uses Google Protocol Buffers, so there is: